5 Reasons Your Husband Isn't Happy

 Every Christmas, my son and I enjoy watching Charles Dickens’ A Christmas Carol.
 Scrooge’s transformation from a crabby miser to a generous benefactor never fails to warm our hearts.

-The Bible says, “Happy is he who is gracious to the poor” (Pro.
-14:21 NASB).
+The Bible says, “Happy is he who is gracious to the poor” (Proverbs 14:21 NASB).
 When we see God as our Provider we can open our hearts and our wallets without fear.
 In some mysterious way, being generous empowers and enriches the giver.

 The same principle applies to how we treat time, energy, and control.
 Fear makes us stingy and unhappy.
 Realizing we are stewards of God’s gifts helps us enjoy God’s provision and life.
 Partner with your husband in being gracious to those less fortunate than yourselves.
 You’ll discover how rich you are.